scionproto/scion/hsr/Integration_test.md

 * Check static ARP entries of mininet hosts (HSR local/egress interfaces in topology.py)
-* Check a AD 13 switch MAC address in topology_hsr.py.
+* Check a AS 13 switch MAC address in topology.py.
 ```
-os.system('sudo ifconfig s1 hw ether 0:0:0:0:1:03')  # HSR MAC address
+os.system('sudo ifconfig s4 hw ether 0:0:0:0:1:03')  # HSR MAC address
 ```
-Mininet sometimes changes switch assignment, so it may not be s1.
+Mininet sometimes changes switch assignment, so it may not be s4.

 * Check NICs(eth10 and eth11) are connected with mininet switch.
-In below case the switch of AD 13 is s1, thus eth11 is connected with s1.
+In below case the switch of AS 13 is s1, thus eth11 is connected with s1.
-Moreover, s4 is the switch between edge routers of AD11/AD13, thus eth10 is connected with s4.
+Moreover, s4 is the switch between edge routers of AS11/AS13, thus eth10 is connected with s4.
 ```
 *** Starting CLI:
 mininet> net